devmaxime/codextranauts/aws/README.md

 # AWS API Gateway

-Here we defined an API Gateway that uses custom domain name.
+Here we defined an API Gateway that uses custom domain name and hosts documentation for the API using Swagger hosted UI hosted on S3 bucket.

-## API specs
+API Specifications

-The api-spec directory contains your OpenAPI specification.
+We store the API specifications in the api-spec directory which contains your OpenAPI specifications.
+The structure is as follows:

-- The paths directory now has a separate .yaml file for each endpoint of your API.
-For example, hello.yaml would contain the specifications for the /hello endpoint, and goodbye.yaml would contain the specifications for the /goodbye endpoint.
+The paths subdirectory has separate .yaml files for each endpoint of your API.
+For instance, hello.yaml contains specifications for the /hello endpoint, and goodbye.yaml for the /goodbye endpoint.

-- The components directory now has separate files for each type of component.
-In the schemas subdirectory, there's a separate .yaml file for each schema.
+The components subdirectory contains separate files for each type of component.
+For instance, the schemas subdirectory contains individual .yaml files for each schema.

-Make sure to map CNAME (in not using Route53)
+If you're not using Route53, remember to map your CNAME accordingly.

-## Preparing OpenAPI 3.0 schema file
+Bundling and Validating OpenAPI 3.0 Schema Files
+It's essential to combine your OpenAPI specifications into a single bundled.yaml file.
+Use the following command:

-Need to combine openAPI specs into one bundled.yaml `openapi bundle main.yaml -o bundled.yaml`
+`openapi bundle main.yaml -o bundled.yaml`

-Validate your files:
+Ensure that your files are error-free with the following validation command:
 `openapi lint bundled.yaml`

-To install:
+If not already installed, you can get the OpenAPI CLI using:
 `npm install -g @redocly/openapi-cli`

-## Host documentaion on S3

-TBD

-## Implemet CI/CD

-- Need to update documentation by uploading the latest bundled.yaml
-- Need to run test
+## Hosting API docs

+### Hosting API Documentation with Swagger UI on S3

+Follow these steps to host your API documentation using Swagger UI:

+1. Visit the Swagger UI download page: https://swagger.io/tools/swagger-ui/.
+2. Download Swagger UI and locate the dist directory.
+3. In the dist directory, update swagger-initializer.js by setting url: "bundled.yaml".
+4. Upload all contents of the dist directory, along with the bundled.yaml file, to the API documentation S3 bucket.

+### Configuring CNAME for Your Documentation URL

+If you're not using Route53 for DNS management, follow these steps:

+Create a CNAME record with the docs subdomain pointing to the domain name specified by the MyCloudFrontDistributionOutput value.
+This value is returned by running the sam deploy command.